Seattle Mariners Top 15 Prospects

 Arsenal

 The best pitch for Cjintje is his cutterish slider in the upper 80s.
 He commands it as well as any pitch in his arsenal.
 It moves most similarly to Jeremiah Estrada’s slider, allowing it to play well even when he misses up, but it can dive right off of the table when he starts it in the lower third.
-He landed it for a strike 70% of the time in the 2024 season, while picking up plus in-zone whiff and chase numbers.
+His ability to throw it for a strike has waned some in pro ball, but it has still looked like a plus offering.

 His slurvy curveball in the low 80s developed into a reliable swing and miss pitch for Cjintje later in the year and while he only threw it about 10% of the time, it has the looks of an above average offering that can hedge his dependence on a developing changeup to get lefties out.

-While the changeup flashes average or better, Cjintje struggled to command it in 2024, landing it for a strike around 56% of the time.
-He is still learning how to consistently kill vert on the pitch, but late in the year he started to flip in more changeups featuring five to eight inches of IVB with 13-16 inches of horizontal rather than the more firm, changeups that would sit in the dead zone.
+While the changeup flashes average or better, Cjintje struggled to command it in 2024 and it has been spotty in pro ball, landing it for a trike hardly north of 50% of the time at around 8% usage.
+He is still learning how to consistently kill vert on the pitch, but it averages 17 inches of horizontal break with about 10 MPH in velocity separation.

 As a left hander, Cijntje sits in the low 90s with a fastball that is heavier with sinking action.
 He will throw a slider off of that which looks like it can be an above average pitch to lefties, but it seems as though Cijntje is more limited upside wise as a southpaw.